tulibraries/primo/README.md

 ```

 This API wrapper validates the `query` object according the specifications documented in [the Ex Libris Api docs](https://developers.exlibrisgroup.com/primo/apis/webservices/xservices/search/briefsearch) for the `query` field.

+### Logging
+This gem exposes a loggable interface to responses.
+Thus a response will respond to `loggable` and return a hash with state values that may be of use to log.

+As a bonus, when we enable this feature using the `enable_loggable` configuration, error messages will contain the loggable values and be formatted as JSON.

 ## Development
 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.